ammarfaizi2/linux-block/Documentation/trace/function-based-events.rst

  INDEX := '[' <number> ']'

  OFFSET := '+' <number>

+ ADDR := A hexidecimal address starting with '0x'

  Where <name> is a unique string starting with an alphabetic character and consists only of letters and numbers and underscores.